agausmann/perftree/README.md

 ### Your perft script

-`perftree` requires some way to invoke the `perft` function on your chess engine.
-Currently, it expects the user to provide a script, which will be invoked like this:
+`perftree` requires some way to execute the `perft` function on your chess engine.
+Currently, it uses an executable file (e.g. a script) provided by the user, which will be invoked like this:

 ```
 ./your-perft.sh "$depth" "$fen" "$moves"